 But connecting the Shopify store with Amazon has far more benefits – and features that could help you a lot in running both businesses.

-Amazon Shopify integration can help you with order fulfillment
+Shopify integration with Amazon can help you with order fulfillment

 If you are now imagining that with Amazon and Shopify integration, you would have to manage the orders coming from both stores separately and track inventory manually, I have good news – you won’t.
 Instead, the app you use for the connection will take most of the heavy loading onto itself – like importing all Amazon orders to the Shopify dashboard, managing the inventory settings (including the inventory sync), updating Shopify order status, or tracking the existing Amazon listings.